diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 What's essential: only because this explicit definition of data structure, dependencies, and logic, Schedoscope is able to identify when changes to structure and logic happen, and to derive a minimal transformation / materialization plan to accommodate the changes.

+Refer to the [Schedoscope View DSL Primer](Schedoscope View DSL Primer) for more detailed information about the capabilities of the Schedoscope view DSL.

 ## Exploring the Test Framework

 Schedoscope comes with a nice [Test Framework](Test Framework) that facilitates quick testing of code.